gabrielsanttana/aircnc/README.md

 ### Mobile

 To run the mobile application, it's necessary to have an React Native Expo environment setup and the Expo mobile app installed on your smartphone.
+It's also necessary that both the smartphone and the computer are connected to the same network.

 With that: